-The creation of Southwest Montana COVID-19 Response Fund is a joint effort between the Greater Gallatin United Way (GGUW) and Bozeman Area Community Foundation (BACF) to streamline support and focus it to the areas of our region that need it most at this time.
+The creation of Southwest Montana COVID-19 Response Fund is a joint effort between the Greater Gallatin United Way (GGUW) and One Valley Community Foundation (OVCF), formerly Bozeman Area Community Foundation, to streamline support and focus it to the areas of our region that need it most at this time.

 The Response Fund will provide flexible resources to organizations working with individuals and populations disproportionately impacted by the coronavirus and the health and economic consequences of this outbreak.
 Initial funding will focus on five primary areas of need: food and supplies distribution, emergency housing, emergency financial assistance, health and wellbeing, and programs and supplies needed to support crisis response.
 As the situation evolves and additional needs arise, the Response Fund’s priorities and scope may shift or expand to best serve the region throughout the crisis and recovery.